How does CBD make you feel? If you’re new to cannabidiol, it’s a natural question to ask.

 Likewise, it does take time to feel the effects of CBD.
 People that report not feeling any benefits or changes from a cannabidiol regimen may not have taken it for a long enough period of time.

-This is because CBD interacts with the endocannabinoid system in the body by passing as an endocannabinoid compound we naturally produce.
+This is because CBD interacts with the endocannabinoid system in the body the same way the endocannabinoid compounds we naturally produce do.
 The endocannabinoid system, or ECS, is what helps the body achieve and maintain homeostasis.

 Cannabidiol’s ability to stimulate relief for certain types of pain, anxiety, depression, inflammation, nausea, insomnia, and so many other properties means it can make more users “feel” better than ever.